Why Embracing Change is Bad Advice

 Until those questions begin to settle, people don’t feel steady.
 Without that internal steadiness, adaptability doesn’t happen, no matter how clear the communication or how strong the strategy is.

-What actually helps people move forward
+What actually helps people adapt to change?

-Teams don’t adapt to change simply because they are told to embrace it, or because communication is clear or the strategy is sound.
+Teams don’t adapt to change simply because they are told to embrace it, or because communication is clear, or the strategy is sound.
 Those things matter.
-But on their own, they don’t create buy in.
-Because even the most well structured change effort cannot override what people are experiencing internally.
+But on their own, they don’t create buy-in.
+Because even the most well-structured change effort cannot override what people are experiencing internally.

-Instead of asking, “How do we get people to embrace this change?”
-A more useful question is, “What do I, or what do our people, need right now to feel steady within this change?”
+Instead of asking “How do we get people to embrace this change?”, a more effective question is “What do our people need right now to feel steady within this change?”
+That shift in perspective reshapes how leaders support their teams, pace transformation efforts, and communicate through change.
+Because once there is even a small sense of internal steadiness, forward movement becomes possible.

 Adaptability is often framed as speed.
 But in reality, it begins with stability.
 Not external stability, but internal.
+True adaptation happens when people regain their sense of orientation, identity, and capability.

-This perspective sits at the heart of my upcoming book, Dancing With Change, where I explore how individuals and teams can navigate disruption with less resistance, more clarity, and greater agency through the P.I.V.O.T.™ Method.
+When that happens, they don’t just comply with change.
+They begin to move with it.
+This perspective sits at the heart of my upcoming book, "Dancing With Change," where I explore how individuals and teams can navigate disruption with less resistance, more clarity, and greater agency through the P.I.V.O.T.™ Method.

-Read more from Khutso Madubanya
+Read more from Dr. Khutso Madubanya

-Khutso Madubanya, Founder, Change Strategist
+Dr. Khutso Madubanya, Founder, Change Strategist

 Dr. Khutso Madubanya is a global scholar-practitioner, author, and speaker specializing in change, adaptability, and leadership.
 After navigating repeated life, career, and geographic disruptions across eight countries, she developed a practical approach to stabilizing the mind before action.
 She is the founder of Dance With Change™ and creator of the P.I.V.O.T.™ Method, a mental recalibration framework for navigating uncertainty with less fear, greater agility, and agency.
 Her work bridges research, lived experience, and practice, helping individuals and organizations move through disruption with confidence.
 Her writing explores why people resist change, and how they can learn to respond differently.